keelback-code/odd-art-history/README.md

 * Wikimedia Commons - for the painting images
 * TinyJPG - for compressing the larger images
 * Balsamiq - for creating the wireframes in the design stage
-* Google Chrome Developer Tools - for inspecting and testing the site
+* Google Chrome Developer Tools and Firefox Developer Tools - for inspecting and testing the site
 * GitHub - for hosting the site
 GitPages - for the deployment of the site
 * Gitpod - for editing the files